smorad/um_cisc_7026/lecture_12_transformers.typ

     $ vec(bold(x)_1, #redm[$bold(x)_5$], bold(x)_3, bold(x)_4, #redm[$bold(x)_2$]) = vec("The", "owner", "licks", "the", "dog") $
 ] #pause

 This is a problem!
-For some tasks, we care about input order
+For some tasks, we care about input order #pause

+Can we make the transformer care about order?

 ==
 *Question:* What are some ways we can introduce ordering? #pause

-*Answer 1:* We can introduce forgetting #pause
+*Answer 1:* We can introduce forgetting (function of time) #pause

 *ALiBi:* _Press, Ofir, Noah Smith, and Mike Lewis.
 "Train Short, Test Long: Attention with Linear Biases Enables Input Length Extrapolation."
 International Conference on Learning Representations._ #pause